International contract security requirements

 Subcontracting to foreign organizations

-Before subcontracting to a foreign organization, Canadian organizations must get written approval from Public Services and Procurement Canada's Contract Security Program by emailing a request to tpsgc.dgsssiprojetintl-dobissintlproject.pwgsc@tpsgc-pwgsc.gc.ca.
+Before subcontracting to a foreign organization, Canadian organizations must get written approval from the CSP by emailing a request: tpsgc.dgsssiprojetintl-dobissintlproject.pwgsc@tpsgc-pwgsc.gc.ca.

 - obtain foreign security assurances to verify the security status of the foreign organization and its personnel